HarryRHayden/CI_PP2/README.md

 - The icons in the game area were taken from [Font Awesome](https://fontawesome.com/)
 - The images were compressed using [Compressor IO](https://compressor.io/)
+- The responsive design cover was made using [Am I Responsive?](https://ui.dev/amiresponsive)

 ### Media